Minnesota wildfires maps: Evacuation areas, latest information

 BRIMSON, Minn.
 (FOX 9) - Three wildfires continue to burn in northern Minnesota, prompting evacuation orders for people living near the fires.

-Fire crews are currently fighting three growing wildfires in northeastern Minnesota, north of Duluth.
+Fire crews are currently fighting three growing wildfires in St. Louis County, north of Duluth.
 They include:

 Evacuation areas: